How to start a business: The lean-mean-cost-reducing-startup-machine

 Have you ever written a business plan?
 If you haven’t, good for you, no need to start now.
-This is what members of the Lean Startup movement teach at General Assembly in Berlin, which we visited for a class.
+This is what members of the Lean Startup movement teach.
 The goal of the Lean Start-up Movement is to help startups save some money and achieve success.
 In order to do this, they offer many events and meet-ups in cities worldwide.

 Skip the business plan